-The listed elevation is the highest point in Idaho County but not the summit of this peak which sits entirely in Montana and reaches an elevation of 9,460 feet.
-The name on the USGS is shown east od the true summit which is just east od the border.
+The listed elevation is the highest point in Idaho County but is not the summit of this peak which sits entirely in Montana and reaches an elevation of 9,460 feet.
+The peak name on the USGS quadrangle is shown east of the true summit which is just east of the ID/MT border.
 There is only 59 feet of prominence for this lower summit of Montana’s Peak 9460.
-So, you can get both the high point and a Montana peak on the same outing.
+You can get both the high point and a Montana peak on the same outing.
 The Latitude and Longitude data below is for the county high point.
 USGS Mount Jerusalem

 I received the following update from Ken Jones: Peak 9439/Bare Peak (July 26, 2001).
 The actual summit in this area is 9,460 feet in elevation and lies in Montana.
 As far as we could tell, the 9,439-foot elevation applies to a state line monument.
 This pipe sits on a rock which is plainly not the local summit.
 You are right that the mapped Bare Peak is also not the highest.
 Your suggested route up Soda Springs Creek looks feasible, except that the Forest Service told us that the trail has not been maintained in a decade or more, and that it was faint past the Wilderness Boundary even when it was in use.